HN026/task-management-actix/README.md

 To run this project, you need to have Rust installed on your machine.
 You also need a SqlLite database, as this project uses SQLx for database operations.

+## Prerequisites

+Before running this project, you need to set the following environment variables:

+- `DATABASE_URL`: The URL to your database, which the application will use to store and manage data.
+- `SECRET_KEY`: A secret key used for securing the application, such as for signing JWT tokens.

 ## Running the Project

 1. Clone the repository.